CorruptEntity0982/CryptoTracker/README.md

 33,000$.
 The application should send an email when the price of BTC reaches 33,000$.

 I've used fastapi(python library for creating these endpoints) along with email STMP services.
-Also ive used "https://api.coingecko.com/api/v3/coins/markets?vs_currency=USD&order=ma" to get the prices of cryptocurrencies as Binance has a pay wall.
+Also ive used "https://api.coingecko.com/api/v3/coins/markets?vs_currency=USD&order=ma" to get the prices of cryptocurrencies as "Binance.com" has a pay wall to generate an api-key.

 The following url contains an video link demonstrating the project.